-Obituary: Seattle civil-rights leader Rev. McKinney, 91, worked for equality nationwide
+Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 Samuel Berry McKinney was born Dec.
 28, 1926, in Flint, Michigan, to the Rev. Wade Hampton McKinney and Ruth Berry McKinney.

-He was still young when the family moved to Cleveland, where his father was a Baptist pastor who hosted visits from civil-rights leaders such as Thurgood Marshall, who would go on to become the first African American member of the U.S. Supreme Court.
+He was still young when the family moved to Cleveland, where his father was a Baptist pastor who hosted visits from civil-rights leaders such as Thurgood Marshall, who would go on to become the first African-American member of the U.S. Supreme Court.

-Although young Samuel McKinney followed his father’s footsteps to Atlanta’s all-male and historically black Morehouse College, his initial career goal was to become an attorney, hoping to work on civil-rights issues.
+Although young Samuel McKinney followed in his father’s footsteps to Atlanta’s all-male and historically black Morehouse College, his initial career goal was to become an attorney, hoping to work on civil-rights issues.

 Years later, he explained his career shift by saying a Morehouse professor told him that law can be a powerful tool once an injustice is committed, but that religion can influence people and institutions away from committing the injustices in the first place.

-After serving in the Army Air Corps in the last days of World War II, Dr. McKinney graduated from Morehouse College in 1949 and from New York’s Colgate Rochester Divinity School in 1952.
+After serving in the Army Air Forces in the last days of World War II, Dr. McKinney graduated from Morehouse College in 1949 and from New York’s Colgate Rochester Divinity School in 1952.
 In 1975, he received his doctorate of ministry from Colgate Rochester.

 In his commitment to church and community, Dr. McKinney was joined by his wife, Louise, who died in 2012 after 59 years of marriage.
 In addition to her work with the church and other community organizations, she worked as a teacher and principal in Seattle Public Schools.